MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/ad-group-industry-criterion.md

 ## <a name="profileid"></a>Profile Id
 The identifier of the audience profile that you want to target with the corresponding *Bid Adjustment*.

+For details about how to get profile identifiers, see [Profile Data](../guides/profile-data-files.md).

 **Add:** Required
 **Update:** Required
 **Delete:** Required